bentoh95/IS4302_Project/backend/README.md

 ## Government API
 The Government API is the endpoint which our blockchain system should use to retrieve the death certificate as long as authorized credentials are provided.

+## Setting Up
+Please go to backend root folder, create a new file called ".env".
+Inside, add a "RESET_DB = true" or "RESET_DB = false" as needed.
+In addition, add the needed pdf inside data folder as well.